 Caring For Life Education

 Caring for Life Education works with teachers and education authorities to help address several problems across society.
-In recent decades, political unrest, the influx of refugees, economic uncertainty and a number of other issues have major impact on adults and more importantly on children.
+In recent decades, political unrest, the influx of refugees, economic uncertainty and a number of other issues such as Covid-19 have had major impact on adults and more importantly on children.
 It is more important now than ever, for children to acquire critical thinking skills paired with developed socio-emotional intelligence.

 The impact of CFL was closely monitored and independently evaluated through scientific analysis by Dr.William Samuels, and the outcomes repeatedly show positive behaviour changes in children which later in life can translate into lower crime rates and substance abuse levels as well as better academic results and more responsible citizens.

 We all cast multiple votes as to what kind of world we wish to live in, through our our everyday actions.
 What we buy, When we choose what we eat, how we clothe ourselves, whether we cycle or drive to work and how to dispose of our waste, we are making these choices which may seem insignificant on an individual basis but when multiplied by the millions, can add up to a huge social change movement.

 Every action reflects an impact on other people, animals and the environment across the world but no less real than if the impact were reflected on those in our own country.
 As a result we support the notion of ‘Think Global, Act Local’.

 Our work in this area aims to change human behaviour, not through scare tactics and fines but rather through leading by example and creating a conscientious trend which will then replace “the norm”.
 Online marketing campaigns running alongside a research programme evaluated by a psychologist will offer valuable insight into the workings of human behaviour change as well as creating the desired changes.